 NOTE: The following or their equivalents must be successfully completed before the sixth semester: MG 114, 132, 153, 234, and 242, and TS 111.
+Business and Technology BS bridge course condition: SS 141 Macroeconomics (this course is the prerequisite for SS 242 Microeconomics at the bachelor degree level).

-Technical Design
+Technical Design BS Degree Program